Design of a Head Coil for High Resolution Mouse Brain Perfusion Imaging using Magnetic Particle Imaging: Introduction

 In this work, we present a head surface receive coil designed to achieve a very high signal quality within the head of a living mouse.
 In addition, a measurement protocol to decouple sensitivity measurements from the MPI contrast agent is developed to compare the sensitivity enhancement to other devices.
 The coil design is based on the digital mouse atlas, digimouse \cite{Dogdas_2007,Stout2002} and scaled to fit the typical mouse size used in our research laboratory.
 To be able to cancel out remaining background a second coil is connected to the first building a first order gradiometer.
 The whole setup is mounted within an animal support unit, ensuring the life support of the animal and at the same time keeping the workflow easy and simple.
 Due to the small size of the coil the measurement based approach for system matrix (SM) determination is not feasible.
 Thus, a hybrid approach \cite{Gruettner2011,vonGladiss2017} was used by correcting the SM of another receive coil with its measured transfer function to match the signals of the mouse surface coil.
 To investigate the advantages of the surface coil, a detailed comparison between the developed brain specific coil and a larger, non-optimized body coil is performed.

 In MPI the sensitivity of different systems is hard to compare, as it is also dependent on the tracer type and its stability.
-To solve this issue, we developed a protocol where the sensitivity is decoupled from the tracer system.
-It calculates an frequency dependent equivalent magnetic moment of the noise level of the system.
+In order to overcome this problem the system performance was characterized using relative measures to make the results independent of the particle systems \cite{Wells2017, Paysen2018}.
+However, in order to calculate the relative values, the particle sample to acquire the data has to stay stable for all measurements that are part of the procedure.
+In order to compare systems at different sites this assumption might not hold true as particle systems are subject to strict storage conditions defined by the manufacturer which might not be guaranteed when shipping small samples.
+Other work refer to particle independent measures like the coil noise and coil sensitivity\cite{Weizenecker2009PhysMedBio}, however this only translates to a system sensitivity measure if the system is dominated by the coil noise.
+To overcome these limitations, we developed a protocol which requires no particle system and thus determines the sensitivity of the instrumentation alone.
+It includes all noise and background sources influencing the sensitivity.
+The goal is to calculate a frequency dependent equivalent magnetic moment of the systems noise level .
 With this method, different MPI receivers can be compared with an easy-to-calculate and reliable measure.
 Using this method the coils are compared first by calculating the equivalent magnetic moment of the noise level, second with an SNR analysis based on a system matrix and third in the reconstructed image space showing a detection level within the picogram regime.
 After the comparison, the improved imaging performance of the brain specific coil is used to determine the brain perfusion of a healthy mouse.
 Compared to former MPI studies, the spatial resolution is high enough to identify small anatomical structures within the brain, like the retina or the brain stem.